 The Apple AirPods Pro Truly Wireless are much better Bluetooth in-ears than the Nura NuraLoop Wireless.
 The Apple are a lot more comfortable, have a slightly more accurate default sound profile, and have a much more portable truly wireless design.
 On the other hand, the NuraLoop's app offers a unique automatic EQ that creates a personalized listening experience.
 The Nura also have better ANC that does an excellent job at blocking out background noise, and they last a lot longer off a single charge.

 The Nura NuraLoop Wireless are slightly better headphones than the Nura Nuraphone Wireless.
 The NuraLoop are much more portable thanks to their in-ear design, feel a lot more stable in the ear, and have a better-balanced default sound profile.
-They also come with an analog audio cable that connects to their proprietary charging port, so you can use them wired, and they have a significantly better ANC feature.
+They also come with an analog audio cable that connects to their proprietary charging port, and they have a significantly better ANC feature.
 On the other hand, the Nuraphone have a much better battery life and are more comfortable.

 The Sony WF-1000XM3 Truly Wireless are better Bluetooth in-ears than the Nura NuraLoop Wireless.
 The Sonys are more comfortable, have a more portable truly wireless design, and have a better-balanced default sound profile.
 On the other hand, the NuraLoop have a much better ANC feature, last a lot longer off a single charge, and have a unique personalized custom EQ that automatically finetunes your headphone's sound profile.